tangrammer/cryogen-blog/resources/templates/md/posts/01-12-2014-move-clojure.md

  :disqus-shortname ""}

-Almost three years have passed since my first clojure *collision* and now my first post about the result clojure moving....
+Almost three years have passed since my first clojure *collision* and now starting to publish about the resulting clojure move.

-Now starting to publish about it!

 Hope you enjoy!
+Juan